-I desire to interrupt the flood of present-day distractions with moments of reflection and solace.
+I desire to interrupt the flood of daily distractions with moments of silence and solace.
 I love the process of slow-looking and developing layered, nuanced surfaces as a form of active contemplation.
 The restorative, embodying aspects of blending tactile fiber and paint materials are also central to my work.

 Starting with wet-felting, weaving or vintage fabrics as a canvas, I build imagery that remains two-dimensional but textured, with a painterly touch.
 As I create, pieces call for combinations of different media, whether the immediacy of drawing, the tactility of wool and embroidery, or the fluidity of watercolor.
 At times I use antique materials, like kerchiefs from my grandmother, as an act of remembrance of the women who employed these textiles.